wafflesJ/6502-Emulator/README.md

 cmx $12  ;Compare X register to 12 bne loop ;Continue to loop until X equals 12
 ```
+**Constant Memory Addresses:**
+- 0x100 though 0x1FF are the stack, they may be used but it isn't recomened
+- 0xFC though 0xFF store current key inputs in ASCII
 # Full Instruction Set:
 | Instruction | Takes Value | Description |
 |------------|-------|-------------|